odkr/pandoc-refheadstyle.lua/README.md

    [latest release](https://github.com/odkr/pandoc-refheadstyle.lua/releases/latest).
 2. Unpack it.
-3. Move `pandoc-refheadstyle.lua` from the repository directory to the `filters` sub-directory of your Pandoc data directory
-   (`pandoc --version` will tell you where that is).
+3. Move `pandoc-refheadstyle.lua` from the repository directory to the `filters` sub-directory of your Pandoc data directory (`pandoc --version` will tell you where that is).

 ### POSIX-compliant systems

-You may want to copy the manual page to wherever your system stores them (typically `/usr/local/share/man/man1`).

 If you have [curl](https://curl.haxx.se/) or [wget](https://www.gnu.org/software/wget/), you can (probably)